inet-framework/inet/showcases/visualizer/canvas/spectrum/doc/index.rst

 It is apparent that the ACK is much shorter than the data frame.
 Also, the data frame is received at a much lower power than the ACK is transmitted.
-At ``host2`` and ``host4``, the signal block representing the ACK has a more saturated color, and appears wider;
+At ``host2`` and ``host4``, the signal block representing the ACK has a more saturated color and appears wider;
 in fact, the ACK has the same bandwidth as the data frame, but since the data frame's power is lower at the receiving node, its block fades into white at the sides.